Configuration

 9600

-) to delete the data between the test runs (default for a local Camunda 8 Run) - Enable the management clock endpoint to manipulate the clock
+) to delete the data between test runs (by default for a local Camunda 8 Run) - Enable the management clock endpoint to allow clock manipulations

 You can configure Camunda 8 Run by